Recommendations will be updated as our response to the COVID-19 pandemic continues to evolve.

-- Face masks should not be worn while engaged in physical activity or while swimming.
+- Face coverings should not be worn while engaged in physical activity or while swimming.

 Drinking fountains should not be used at this time.
 Children can be encouraged to bring their own water bottles from home and label them with their name.
 Facilities can also provide cups that are disposable or labeled with children’s names.

-- Keep each child's belongings separated from others' and in individually labeled containers, cubbies, or areas.
+- Keep each child's belongings separated from others' and in individually labeled containers or cubbies.

-- Ensure adequate supplies to minimize sharing of high touch materials to the extent possible (for example, having enough art supplies to assign to individual campers), or limit use of supplies and equipment to one group of children at a time and clean and disinfect between use.
+- Ensure adequate supplies to minimize sharing of high-touch materials to the extent possible (for example, having enough art supplies to assign to individual youth program participants), or limit use of supplies and equipment to one group of children at a time and clean and disinfect between use.

 - If food is offered at any event, have pre-packaged boxes or bags for each attendee instead of a buffet or family-style meal.